Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Driven by desire or anxiety — wish fulfillment or worry rehearsal

-Response: No action needed.
-These dreams don't require interpretation — they're your brain processing daily life.
-However, they can still reveal useful self-knowledge: what you dream about repeatedly shows what occupies your nafs most deeply.
+No action needed.
+These dreams don't require interpretation — they're your mind processing daily life.
+However, recurring themes can reveal what occupies your nafs most deeply, which is useful for self-reflection.

 3. Ahlam — Disturbing Dreams (From Shaytan)